slerman12/UnifiedML/README.md

 [comment]: <> (<br>)

-One can also optionally pass in pre-configured and customizable architectures such as those defined in ```./Blocks/Architectures```.
+One can also optionally pass in custom architectures such as those defined in ```./Blocks/Architectures```.

 Atari with ViT: